Attribute naming

 - Use

-for all attribute names - Choose descriptive names that clearly indicate the data’s purpose
+snake_casefor all attribute names - Choose descriptive names that clearly indicate the data’s purpose

 - Avoid using reserved words or system field names